blackbaud/sky-api-tutorial-public-application-chrome-extension/README.md

     - You can view your subscription keys on your [Blackbaud Developer Profile](https://developer.blackbaud.com/subscriptions/).
 - **A Blackbaud Developer Application ID**
     - [Register your application](https://developer.blackbaud.com/apps/) in order to obtain the **Application ID** (client ID).
+    - the application needs RE NXT Read access
+    - the application needs to be connected to the environment (unless using the SKY Developer cohort)

 ### Step 1 — Clone the files
 - Open Terminal/Command Prompt and type: